[?] Subscribe To This Site

 They will drink the nectar from hundreds of flowers in a day.

-You can learn a hummingbird feeder recipe with this simple nectar recipe, a ratio of sugar and water.
+We would like to share our hummingbird nectar recipe, a ratio of sugar and water.

 Hummingbirds do Require Water!